esmesh/east-house-intro-programming/topics/Setup.md

     - Collecting handouts, etc.

 ### Logging into the computer and opening a web browser
-At the start of each class, log into a lab computer using the RIT account given to you.
+At the start of each class:
+1. Log into a lab computer using the RIT account given to you.

-> TODO login screenshot?

-Start each class by opening Chrome.

-> TODO Chrome web browser icone and open default window
+2. Opening the Chrome web browser

-Type the following address into Chrome to open the webpage for this class:
+3. Type the following address into Chrome to open the webpage for this class:

 ```
 https://esmesh.github.io/east-house-intro-programming/